MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: Results and analysis

 \item Combining the speaker bank with the contextual bank does not lead to complementary improvements.
 On the contrary, it degrades performance, resulting in worse outcomes than using the contextual bank alone, possibly due to redundancy or conflicting reference information. \end{itemize}

 Similarly, we analyze the impact of the number of slots in the contextual bank, as shown in Table~\ref{tab:slot_CB}.
 As the number of slots increases, performance gradually degrades.
 This aligns with our intuition: in the case of the contextual bank, the latest contextual information is typically more relevant for current speaker extraction, and adding excessive historical information may introduce noise or conflicts.
 Regarding different popping strategies, the attention-based selection (ABS) method does not improve the performance of the contextual bank.
 This may be because contextual speech embeddings are relatively low-level representations, making it difficult for the attention mechanism to assign correct scores to different slots.
+To further investigate this issue, we evaluate System~4 using contextual embeddings extracted from different time steps.
+As shown in Table~\ref{tab:contextual_step1}, embeddings from the most recent time step yield the largest performance gains, indicating that contextual information is highly time-sensitive.
+This observation suggests that the latest contextual embedding carries the most informative and relevant cues for the task.
+In addition, when applying ABS to the Contextual Bank, the attention mechanism does not consistently assign the highest weight to the latest contextual embedding.
+Specifically, we observed that in approximately 95\% of the cases, the latest contextual embedding receives the highest attention score.
+This imperfect alignment leads to suboptimal retrieval, which helps explain why ABS performs slightly worse than the simpler FIFO strategy when applied to contextual features.